 Early Fluent Readers

 Early Fluent readers recognize that reading has a variety of purposes and reading different kinds of books is enjoyable for distinct reasons.
 They should be reading both fiction and nonfiction/informational books.
-Reading informational books, like At the Zoo Set 3, provides a different type of literacy benefit to early readers.
+Reading informational books, like Cheetahs at the Zoo, provides a different type of literacy benefit to early readers.
 Reading nonfiction helps young students develop background knowledge, which increases their comprehension ability by enabling them to make sense of new ideas.
 Additionally, informational texts have the potential to motivate students to read more by tapping into their personal interests.
 Encouraging students to explore a broad array of informational texts can help them see that the real world is as interesting and amazing as any fictional one.
 MaryRuth Books offers many fiction and nonfiction/informational leveled readers, suggested and used by Reading Recovery® and Guided Reading educators, when teaching Early Fluent readers.

 Dogs and Cheetahs: In captivity, dogs make great companions for baby cheetahs.
 The relationship is beneficial for the cubs because dogs are also great teachers and are patient with kitty play which usually involves sharp little teeth and claws.
 The dogs help calm down the normally nervous cats and teach them social cues that the kittens would normally get from their mother.